tldr-pages/tldr/pages/common/octave.md

 `octave {{path/to/script.m}}`

-- Execute a script file and pass arguments:
+- Execute a script file with arguments:

 `octave {{path/to/script.m}} {{arg1}} {{arg2}}`